bmlt-enabled/bmlt-satellite-base-class/README.md

 ***Version 3.9.10* ** *- UNRELEASED*
 - Fix for the BMLT_CHANGES shortcode.
 - WML 1.1 fix for BMLT_MOBILE shortcode.
+- ROOTPATH must ALWAYS be defined, but if its not we must account for that properly.

 ***Version 3.9.9* ** *- December 14, 2018*
 - Form javascript URLs correctly when behind a firewall or load balancer.